 Note: The student will be notified if a course-by-course evaluation is needed from a Canadian university.

-A transfer student must be in good academic standing and be eligible to return to any college or university attended.
+Students in good academic standing may apply for admission after completing 24 credits from a regionally accredited institution that they are currently attending.
+Students who have less than two full-time semesters or less than 24 credits and who are not in good academic standing at their current institution can petition the eligibility for admission after four years of not attending an institution.
 The transfer student is not at liberty to disregard any part of his or her previous college record.
 Former students of other institutions may not enter as new freshmen on the basis of secondary school records.
 Violation of this regulation will be regarded as a serious offense and may result in the student’s dismissal from the University.

 Students transferring from outside the state of North Dakota to the University must have maintained at least a “C” average at the colleges or universities which they previously attended.
 Some colleges in the University require higher averages in selected major programs.
 These requirements are described in the specific college listing in this catalog.